The Best Offline Roguelikes for Android When You Have No Signal

 Vampire Survivors is the offline roguelike for players who want the survivors-like horde fantasy.
 The mobile version is famously cheap, plays with a single thumb, and works completely offline once installed.
 You walk, your weapons fire automatically, and you survive escalating waves while assembling a build that goes from pathetic to apocalyptic.

 It is the most accessible deep game on this list, and it works perfectly for short offline sessions.
-We cover the wider category in our guide to the best mobile games like Vampire Survivors, but the original remains essential, and the no-microtransactions model means it never interrupts you to beg for money.
+We cover the wider category in our guide to the best mobile games like Vampire Survivors, and the original remains essential, and the no-microtransactions model means it never interrupts you to beg for money.

 Crying Suns, the offline space epic